 "Every threshold is a theory — until someone crosses it."
 This is the guiding metaphor behind Shlomo's creative work — a world where logic bleeds into aesthetics, and the boundaries between philosophy, trauma, and image are constantly redrawn.

-Shlomo is a filmmaker, painter, and narrative artist whose visual language captures the moral fractures of modern conflict.
+At the heart of his artistic vision lies an obsession.
+Shlomo is a painter, and narrative artist whose visual language captures the moral fractures of modern conflict.
 His work does not offer escapism.
 Instead, it demands confrontation: with extinction, with propaganda, with the fragile idea of truth.

 Fluent in the aesthetic languages of Persian poems, Soviet montage, Islamic calligraphy, and war propaganda, Shlomo's style is unmistakable — stark, reverent, devastating.
-His works are influenced by Andrei Tarkovsky, Käthe Kollwitz, and divine justice.